qijianpeng/awesome-edge-computing/README.md

   IoT, CI, Development, ARM, Embedding k8s, and Situations where a PhD in k8s clusterology is infeasible

+- [Krustlet](https://krustlet.dev/): Krustlet: Kubernetes Kubelet in Rust for running WASM Krustlet acts as a Kubelet by listening on the event stream for new pods that the scheduler assigns to it based on specific Kubernetes tolerations.
+The default implementation of Krustlet listens for the architecture wasm32-wasi and schedules those workloads to run in a wasmtime-based runtime instead of a container runtime.

 - [KubeEdge](https://github.com/kubeedge/kubeedge):KubeEdge is an open source
   system extending native containerized application orchestration and device management to hosts at the Edge.
 It is built upon Kubernetes and provides core